 Another option is to become a CNA – Certified Nursing Assistant (it’s a 10-12 week course in most places).
 They do the “dirty work” for patients – wiping bottoms, changing bed pans, as well as many other delegated tasks.
 As a CNA, you can work your way through school making more money per hour ($12-$15 on average) than you would in a completely entry level job.

 Get hired as a Registered Nurse

 Having a job at the hospital will also help you when you are looking for a new graduate nursing job.
-Currently (2010), New Grad programs are really few and far between with MANY applicants (400 applicants for 10 available spots is not uncommon in CA).
 Most often, the people who get hired are those who worked in the hospital as students or during their preceptorship.

 What I’m really saying is that you may not have the luxury of getting hired straight into an ICU – you may have to start out on a med/surg floor and work there a while before you get transferred into the ICU.
 This may cost you extra time on your journey of becoming a certified registered nurse anesthetist.

 In case you’re wondering, there is still a nursing shortage; that hasn’t changed.
 The problem now is that it costs a lot of money for hospitals to train new grad nurses.